open-covid-19/data/README.md

 | [Forecast](#forecast) | [Latest](https://open-covid-19.github.io/data/data_forecast.csv) | [Latest](https://open-covid-19.github.io/data/data_forecast.json) |
 | [Categories](#categories) | [Historical](https://open-covid-19.github.io/data/data_categories.csv) | [Historical](https://open-covid-19.github.io/data/data_categories.json) |

+You should use the files linked above instead of anything in the `output` subfolder via the Raw Github server, since the files under the `output` subfolder are subject to change in incompatible ways with no prior notice.

-You can find several examples in the [examples subfolder](examples) with code showcasing of how to load and analyze the data for several programming environments.
+You can find several examples in the [examples subfolder](examples) with code showcasing how to load and analyze the data for several programming environments.
 If you want the short version, here are a few snippets to get started.